Arts Queensland Poetry Awards & Oodgeroo Noonuccal Prize for Indigenous Poetry

 Entrants under 18 years are eligible but should contact QWC prior to entering, and will require permission from a guardian.

-Entries should not have been previously published in a recorded format, and poetry included in the submission should not be on offer for publication elsewhere.
+Entries should not have been previously published in a recorded (audio or video) format, and poetry included in the submission should not be on offer for publication elsewhere.
 Material included in the recording may be previously published in a written format (i.e. in a journal) provided the Entrant holds the requisite rights to perform and republish it in a recorded format.

 Multiple submissions are permitted but limited to five total.
 Each submission requires a separate Entry and fee.